SAHILKUMARSAKSHI/Mega-Project-1---Jarvis/README.md

 # Jarvis: The Ultimate Python Voice Assistant

 Welcome to **Jarvis**, your personal Python-powered voice assistant!
-This project is part of the "Ultimate Python Course" and demonstrates how to build a smart assistant capable of responding to your commands, playing music, and more.
+This project is demonstrates how to build a smart assistant capable of responding to your commands, playing music, and more.

 ## 🚀 Features